DerZweig/YunQuake/README.md

 # YunQuake

-This is c++ version of the Fitzquake source port.
+This is a close to vanilla version of quake that was converted to compile with visual studio c++.

 Copyright (C) 1996-1997 Id Software, Inc.